 One of the common problems climate change scientists and others who study human and natural systems face today is understanding the interactions between population and environment.

 Because our planet is complex.
-We need internationally comparable data at a global scale for characteristics such as human population, land use, land cover, and climate.
+We need comparable data on a global scale for the human population, land use, land cover, and climate.
 On top of that, we need a deeper understanding of how space changes with time.

-As we’re about to show, TerraPop can help better understand this complex problem through harmonized data delivery.
+As we’re about to show, TerraPop can help better understand this complex problem through its harmonized data.

-But you don’t need to to be a scientist to understand how to use it.
+But you don’t need to be a scientist to understand how to use it.

 Before describing what TerraPop is…

 We’re so excited about TerraPop that we’ve added it to our top 10 list of GIS data sources.

 TerraPop or “Terra Populus” is the only system that incorporates and integrates census data from over 160 countries around the world.
 Also, it includes environmental data describing land cover, land use, and climate.

 From more than 80 countries around the world, the census data in TerraPop include individual and household-level records.
 And the aggregate data spans up to six decades, from the 1960s to the present.